What Experts are Saying About Your Choice of Beverage

 If you’re feeling especially adventurous, you can try adding brain octane oil for an extra powerful punch of energy.

 And there you go, you’re done!
 It’s an easy recipe to follow and allows for some wiggle room if you prefer a little more coconut oil than most.

 Benefits of Bulletproof Coffee

-Yes, that’s a lot of calories.
+Yes, that’s a lot of calories for a supposedly healthy office drink.
 But!
 It offers you more than just additional calories.

 Take a look at one of the ingredients in bulletproof coffee.

 One serving of organic, grass-fed butter has 2% of a person’s daily value of vitamin K. Meaning, it’s optimal for normal blood clotting and bone health.

 Grass-fed butter versus normal butter is higher in not only vitamin K, but vitamins A, D, and E as well.
 Let’s not forget an added dose of antioxidants.